How 5000 people with visual impairment are navigating city traffic with Mapbis innovative Seeing Eye application

 - We can supply fresh maps, but we cannot account for every physical obstacle or hole in the street

-- People with visual impairment need more detailed instructions than do pedestrians, for example if there are two possible ways to turn left, the correct one must be specified
+- People with visual impairment need more detailed instructions than pedestrians do, for example if there are two possible ways to turn left, the correct one must be specified

 - Should the traditional walking-cane be used in combination?